AnnaLenaStoe/Diamonds/README.md

 ### Objectif:
 The main aim to predict, using supervised learning methods, the price of diamonds based on their different quality features.

-## Constitution du plan :
+### Methodology :

+First of all, we are going to split the code's author in 3 different notebooks.
+As a result, the code will be more efficient.

+In the mean time, We implemented functions in order to make the code's author more rigorous.
+Also we will change the comments and put them in english before submit it.

  I - PREPROCESSING

- II -  DATA VIZ
+ II - DATA VIZUALIZATION

- III - MODELISATION
+ III - MODELING